 Therefore, we need to be pragmatic; we change landings, re-route and shift plans as we go along.
-This also means that we will take advantage of the often ideal conditions – spend hours ashore, on the water with kayaks, hiking or simply cruising amongst huge pods of whales.
 Weather, wind and ice conditions have a great influence on the programme and schedule.

-We will attempt to land several places, including Deception Island, Half Moon Island, Brown Bluff, Cuverville Island and Neko Harbour.
-All of these places are serene and offer untouched nature, opportunities to observe penguin colonies, seals, glaciers, icebergs in every shape and colour and old whaling stations.
+We will attempt to land several places and all of these are serene and offer untouched nature, opportunities to observe penguin colonies, seals, glaciers, icebergs in every shape and colour and old whaling stations.
 It´s hard to sum up all the impressions you will gain.
 As a well-known quote from veteran Antarctic travellers puts it: “If you can describe Antarctica with words, you have probably never been there.”

 Day 13 - At Sea, Lectures and wildlife watching from deck